cotes2020/jekyll-theme-chirpy/_posts/en/2024-06-08-miniconsole_part1.md

 description: "A STM32 board equiped with a mini OLED screen and a Xbox Controller to recreate some old memories..."
 date: 2024-06-08
 categories: [Embedded, Retro handheld]
-tags: [ble, reverse, st]     # TAG names should always be lowercase
+tags: [ble, reverse, st, C]     # TAG names should always be lowercase
 lang: en
 ---